Bee-Mar/mmpm/README.md

 The MagicMirror Package Manager (`mmpm`) is both a command line and web interface designed to simplify the installation, removal, and maintenance of MagicMirror modules.

 <i>Consider this project to be in a Beta state.
-The CLI is quite mature, but lacks tests (don't worry, they'll be added), and the GUI is still in development.</i>
+The CLI is quite mature, but lacks tests (don't worry, they'll be added)</i>

 The MagicMirror Package Manager is featured as an alternative installation method on the [MagicMirror Documentation](https://docs.magicmirror.builders/getting-started/installation.html#alternative-installation-methods).